9001/copyparty/README.md

 all enabled services ([webdav](#webdav-server), [ftp](#ftp-server), [smb](#smb-server)) will appear in mDNS-aware file managers (KDE, gnome, macOS, ...)

-the domain will be http://partybox.local if the machine's hostname is `partybox` unless `--name` specifies soemthing else
+the domain will be http://partybox.local if the machine's hostname is `partybox` unless `--name` specifies something else

 ### ssdp